-Background: Shore Beach Services, as part of their franchise with the Town, picks-up refuse off the 13 miles of beach on Hilton Head Island and hauls that refuse to collection sites.
-Currently all refuse south of the Omni is hauled to Coligny to a site behind the public beach parking lot.
-In August of 2012, Town Council approved moving forward with design, permitting, and construction of the Coligny District improvements.
+Coligny District improvements.
 The current location of dumpsters used by Shore Beach Services is within the area proposed for improvement.
-Had development of Coligny Park not been delayed because of Hurricane Mathew cleanup, this would have been part of Town Council's October 2016 meeting agenda.
+Had development of Coligny Park not been delayed because of Hurricane Matthew cleanup, this would have been part of Town Council's October 2016 agenda.
 With road construction now scheduled to start this year followed by park construction the middle of next year; these dumpsters must be relocated this Fall (2017) or early next year (2018) before the park construction phase begins.

-Twelve different sites across the island were evaluated as potential locations for the dumpsters, which included; Town owned parcels, local utility owned sites and undeveloped privately owned lots.
+Twelve different sites across the island were evaluated as potential locations for the dumpsters, which included: Town-owned parcels, local utility owned sites and undeveloped privately owned lots.
 In consultation with Shore Beach Services, these sites were evaluated for increased labor and equipment cost associated with beach refuse collection patrols and hauling distances from vehicular beach access to the dumpsters.
 The difference in the cost of hauling refuse to the current Coligny site and any proposed site represents an added yearly expense for the Town.
 As well as labor and equipment cost, potential sites were eliminated based on: land acquisition cost, site development cost, infrastructure and safety concerns associated with co-locating on existing utility sites, and environmental sensitivity of the various sites.

 The new facility must accommodate the relocation of 7 eight yard dumpsters and 2 thirty yard open dumpsters (on a seasonal basis).
 Other required site improvements include an all-weather heavy vehicle surface pavement, perimeter security and gate.
-The Town owned parcel at 139 Arrow Road was selected because it offers:
+The Town-owned parcel at 139 Arrow Road was selected because it offers: